analogdevicesinc/msdk/Examples/MAX78002/CSI2/utils/README.md

     MCU: 'help' : Print this help string
     MCU: 'reset' : Issue a soft reset to the host MCU.
     MCU: 'capture' : Perform a standard blocking capture of a single image
-    MCU: 'imgres' <width> <height> : Set the image resolution of the camera to <width> x <height>
-    MCU: 'stream' : Performs a line-by-line streaming DMA capture of a single image, capable of higher resolutions
-    MCU: 'set-reg' <register> <value> : Write a value to a camera register.
-    MCU: 'get-reg' <register> : Prints the value in a camera register.
     MCU: -----
-    MCU: Initializing DMA
-    MCU: Initializing camera
-    MCU: Camera I2C slave address: 3c
-    MCU: Camera ID detected: 7fa2
-    MCU: Ready!
-    $
-    ```

-    If SD card functionality has been enabled in firmware, an extended command set will be loaded, and your startup sequence should look similar to the following:

-    ```shell
-    $ python console.py COM8
-    Started ImgCapture console and opened COM8
-    MCU: *SYNC*
-    MCU: Established communications with host!
-    MCU: Registered 18 total commands:
-    MCU: -----
-    MCU: 'help' : Print this help string
-    MCU: 'reset' : Issue a soft reset to the host MCU.
-    MCU: 'capture' : Perform a standard blocking capture of a single image
-    MCU: 'imgres' <width> <height> : Set the image resolution of the camera to <width> x <height>
-    MCU: 'stream' : Performs a line-by-line streaming DMA capture of a single image, capable of higher resolutions
-    MCU: 'set-reg' <register> <value> : Write a value to a camera register.
-    MCU: 'get-reg' <register> : Prints the value in a camera register.
-    MCU: 'mount' : Mount the SD card, enabling the commands below.
-This will format the SD card if the MCU detects it's blank.
-    MCU: 'unmount' : Unmount the SD card.
-    MCU: 'cwd' : Print the current working directory (cwd).
-    MCU: 'cd' <dir> : Change the current working directory to <dir>.
-    MCU: 'ls' : List the contents of the current working directory.
-    MCU: 'mkdir' <dir> : Create a directory
-    MCU: 'rm' <item> : Remove a file or (empty) directory.
-    MCU: 'touch' <filename> : Create an empty file.
-    MCU: 'write' <filename> <string> : Write a string to a file.
-    MCU: 'cat' <filename> : Print the contents of a file.
-    MCU: 'snap' <filename> : Snap an image (using 'stream') and save it to the SD card.  <filename> is optional.
-If none is specified, images will be saved to /raw.
-    MCU: -----
-    MCU: Mounting SD card...
-    MCU: SD card mounted.
-    MCU: Volume label: MAXIM-SD
     MCU: Initializing DMA
     MCU: Initializing camera
     MCU: Camera I2C slave address: 3c
     MCU: Camera ID detected: 7fa2
     MCU: Ready!